Mental Health Facilities Honolulu, HI

 Alakai Na Keiki Inc

 Alakai Na Keiki Inc is a mental health clinic in Honolulu, Hawaii, located at 1100 Alakea Street, 9th Floor, 96813.
 Alakai Na Keiki Inc offers outpatient treatment.
-Alakai Na Keiki Inc provides group therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Alakai Na Keiki Inc provides couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, children / adolescents and young adults.
 Alakai Na Keiki Inc also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Alakai Na Keiki Inc include mentoring/peer support/consumer-run services, education services and suicide prevention services.
+Some other services provided by Alakai Na Keiki Inc include suicide prevention services, family psychoeducation and mentoring/peer support/consumer-run services.

 Learn More